AWS Certification – Analytics Services – Cheat Sheet

 Glue

-• fully-managed ETL service that automates the time-consuming steps of data preparation for analytics
+• AWS Glue is a fully managed, ETL service that automates the time-consuming steps of data preparation for analytics.

-• is serverless and supports pay-as-you-go model.
+• is serverless and supports a pay-as-you-go model.

 • helps setup, orchestrate, and monitor complex data flows.